An Unfinished Affair: Plot

 Sheila has gone to the nursing home to say goodbye to her mother and retrieve the hidden silk screen, but finds that it is missing from the back of the painting.
 She hurries out of the building and is met by Rick in the parking lot.
 Rick shows her that he is holding a rolled painting and accuses her with everything he knows.
 He tells her that he went looking for her at the nursing home, and then realized she was the one hiding the silk screen painting.
 Alex also arrives, and he and Sheila each try to convince Rick the other is the one tricking him.
-Ultimately Sheila shoots at Alex with Clayton's gun and steals the painting from Rick.
+Ultimately, Sheila shoots at Alex with Clayton's gun and steals the painting from Rick.
 She boards a plane to Vancouver, and only while waiting for the plane to take off does she realize it wasn't the silk screen painting she retrieved from Rick, but the poster of dogs playing Poker.

-Police stop the plane from taking off and Sheila is arrested.
-Rick and Alex return home together.
+The police stop the plane from taking off, and a stunned and enraged Sheila is arrested and taken away in a police car, while Rick and Alex return home together.